Below are instructions from the most recent contest. Check back in the fall for how to enter in January 2022, or sign up for the email list.

 For art entries not created digitally, scan your artwork at 300 dpi or take a photo of the art on a flat surface or wall with good lighting and no shadow, camera directly in front of it (not at an angle).
 For poetry entries, create a document with your poem or make a scan or photo of a hand-written poem.
 Do not include your name or other personal information on the poem.

-With your parent or guardian, fill out the entry form where you will upload your art or poetry.
+With your parent or guardian, fill out the entry form (now closed for 2021 contest) where you will upload your art or poetry.
 (If viewing on your phone, UNCLICK "Mobile-Friendly" to view all of the entry form.)
 Your parent or guardian will have to agree to use a digital signature before completing the entry form, meaning that filling out the form on the website serves the same purpose as signing a form by hand.
 The entry form will ask for the following information: